 4. Silence

 In some situations, silence can be very passive-aggressive.
 This can manifest as stonewalling in the middle of a debate, ignoring a question, or leaving a text on “read.”
-As Cullins points out, silence, when a response is required, can be considered passive aggression.
+As Cullins points out, silence can be considered passive aggression when a response is required.

 5. Justifications

-People will sometimes make up reasons for doing or not doing something rather than expressing their frustrations directly.
-According to Moz, getting sick frequently, interfering with responsibilities, or ‘forgetting’ important appointments or dates, can be examples of passive-aggressive communication.
+According to Moz, getting sick frequently, interfering with responsibilities, or ‘forgetting’ essential appointments or dates can be examples of passive-aggressive communication.

 6. Patronizing